PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 * Mendeley www.mendeley.com/

 ## 1. Overview
-This the userguide for entering data into the BETYdb database.
+This is the userguide for entering data into the BETYdb database.
 The goal of this guide is to provide a consistent method of data entry that is transparent, reproducible, and well documented.
 The steps here generally accomplish one of two goals.
 The first goal is to provide data in a consistent framework that is associated with the experimental methods, species, site, and other factors associated with the original study.
 The second goal is to provide a record of all the transformations, assumptions, and data extraction steps used to migrate data from the primary literature to the standardized framework of the database.
-This second goal not only supports the scientific value of the data itself, it also simplifies the Quality Assurance process.
+This second goal not only supports the scientific value of the data itself, but it also simplifies the Quality Assurance process.

 ## 2. Using Mendeley
-Mendeley provides a central location of the collection, annotation, and tracking of the journal articles that we use.
+Mendeley provides a central location for the collection, annotation, and tracking of the journal articles that we use.
 Features of Mendeley that are useful to us include:
 * Collaborative annotation & notes sharing: see [Section 2.2](#Section_2.2)
     * Text highlighter
     * Sticky notes for comments in the text